UPDATE (Apr. 30, 2015): Andrew Wiggins, traded from Cleveland to the Minnesota Timberwolves, won the Rookie of the Year award.

 To be a famous sports commentator, you need to have something of a reputation for being brash and polarizing—and Jason Whitlock has those qualities in spades.
 He’s the brassy ESPN columnist who, when he failed to win the Pulitzer Prize because he wasn’t eligible, published a winding, whining treatise on why he deserved it, chalking it up to “bias.”
 (Sample line: “When I showed up at the Kansas City Star in 1994, I shook the entire Midwest and eventually the country.”)
 When he left the Star in 2010 for ESPN, he held forth on local radio for three hours (in a reference to Lebron James’s much-maligned TV special The Decision) excoriating his bosses and his co-workers.
 Two years ago, he sent a racist tweet about Jeremy Lin.

 So it’s totally unsurprising that he would utter more controversial opinions.
 What is surprising is that we let him bait us this way.
-On Monday night, appearing on Keith Olbermann’s late-night talk show, in the wake of the Cleveland Cavaliers’ drafting of Andrew Wiggins—the Toronto-born kid picked first overall earlier this month—he claimed Canadian basketball players have a reputation of having no drive or work ethic.
+On Monday night, appearing on Keith Olbermann’s late-night talk show, in the wake of the Cleveland Cavaliers’ drafting of Andrew Wiggins—the Toronto-born kid picked first overall—he claimed Canadian basketball players have a reputation of having no drive or work ethic.

 “Canadian athletes, I think, among NBA players and NBA people, perhaps don’t want it as much as even some of the European and, certainly, the American players,” said Whitlock, making an argument (other than fairly straightforward win-now logic) for why Cleveland might trade Wiggins for All-Star centre Kevin Love.
 “Andrew Wiggins’s effort and intensity was inconsistent at Kansas, and that may be a personality quirk he would deal with for his entire career.”